About Hero Birth Services

 Through this work, I have discovered that many parents-to-be are thirsty for realistic preparation for the life-changing experiences of the childbearing year.
 It is a privilege to share what I have learned (and am learning) about birth as a rite of passage, and to support parents through compassionate mentoring as they make the transition into parenthood.

-When I'm not with a client or reading up on the latest pregnancy, birth, and parenting research, you can find me at my day job working for a local non-profit arts organization or spending time with Marlee and our beautiful rescue spaniel.
+When I'm not with a client or reading up on the latest pregnancy, birth, and parenting research, you can find me at my day job working for a local non-profit arts organization or spending time with Marlee and our wonderful dogs.

 Work with Megan: